Arpita12nayak/Arpita12nayak/README.md

 - 👋 Hi, I’m @Arpita12nayak
 - 👀 I’m interested in coding
+-    I have basic idea in web development and java and eager to learn more programing language and develop my skills in coding
 - 🌱 I’m currently undergoing my B.Tech in Computer Science and Engineering
 - 💞️ I’m looking to collaborate on projects
 - 📫 You can reach to me in my email -arpitanayak835@gmail.com